ITW David Speer Academy Senior Internship Program

 - Students explore available internship opportunities, qualifications, and locations via the Internship Openings Page

 - Students research their careers of interest.
-They compose an extensive research paper in which they explore all facets of that career.
+They compose a research paper in which they explore the projected job and money outlook, educational requirements, roles and qualifications of that career.

 - Students apply for available internships.
 Speer faculty interview students, review application materials and place students into appropriate internships according to interests and qualifications.